Lowgy/fantasy-trade-generator/README.md

 ### Current Status: 🚧 Ongoing Development 🚧

 This project is actively under development.
-Key functionalities are being built and tested.
-Contributions and suggestions are welcome as we build towards a more feature-rich, optimized trade generator!

 ---